I have observed the misery of my people . . . ;

 The secrecy which surrounded the documents being prepared for approval at the Council was extended once the bishops themselves arrived.
 Each bishop was asked to take an unprecedented oath not to reveal any of the proceedings or documents emerging from the Council.
 The purported reasons for this oath of silence was to prevent outside interference in the deliberations of the Council itself.
 Since the actual texts and topics of the Council were only revealed once the bishops arrived, such oaths had the effect of preventing bishops from consulting with trusted priests and theologians whom they knew and trusted back home.
 Right from the very beginning, however, many bishops ignored this oath by sharing information in private letters and asking advice of competent individuals back home.
 Some even went so far as to leak information to reporters who, in turn, reported on the events in the Council from anonymous “private sources.”
 In the Allgemine Zeitung, for instance, sixty-nine detailed letters were printed which reported nearly every aspect of the Council’s deliberations during the ten months during which it was in session.
 From the vantage point of the minority, press leaks undoubtedly appeared justified in view of the fact that the handful of bishops who had official permission to speak to the press were drawn exclusively from the Ultramontanes because Pius IX wanted his version of the Council to be broadcast to the world.

 Pius IX was sorely vexed by the “private sources” that were communicating with the press and offering an inside view of the real conflicts and the real politicking that dominated the debates.
 Accordingly, Pius IX prepared a personal communication that was read to the assembled Council on 14 January 1970 which declared that anyone communicating anything to those outside the Council would be guilty of a mortal sin in view of the violation of their oath of secrecy.
 Did this dry up the press leaks?
 Not at all.
 Why so?
-Those making the leaks were aware that Pius IX had already staked the decks such that his agenda for the Council was everywhere being favored.
+Those making the leaks were aware that Pius IX had already staked the decks such that the Ultramontane agenda was bound to triumph.

-Meanwhile the curia had already made certain that historical writings critical of papal infallibility were on the Index of Forbidden Books, thereby making it unlawful for Catholics to publish, to read or to consult them.
-For example, John Henry Newman petitioned the theologian Peter Renouf to research and publish a detailed study on Pope Honorius I relative to the orthodoxy of his Christology.
-His book, The Condemnation of Pope Honorius was placed on the Index on 14 December 1868.
-When the most competent church historian in Germany, Professor Johann von Döllinger published his The Pope on the Council under the pseudonym “Janus” so as to protect his reputation, it was likewise placed on the Index on 26 November 1869.
-The French study by Bishop Henri Maret, Dean of the Theology Faculty at the Sorbonne, escaped this same fate only because the French bishops locked arms and resisted the curial attempts to impose a censorship on works which did not come out in favor of papal infallibility (Hasler:60).
+Meanwhile the curia made certain that historical writings critical of papal infallibility were on the Index of Forbidden Books, thereby making it unlawful for Catholic bishops to read or to consult them.
+As a case in point, John Henry Newman had petitioned the Catholic theologian Peter Renouf to research and publish a detailed study on Pope Honorius I relative to the orthodoxy of his Christology.
+This case study was of importance because, if it could be shown that at least one pope had promoted errors in Christology, it would be difficult to entertain the notion that every pope, by virtue of his office, was immune from error.
+His book, The Condemnation of Pope Honorius was promptly placed on the Index on 14 December 1868.
+When the most distinguished church historian in Germany, Professor Johann von Döllinger published his book, The Pope on the Council, under the pseudonym “Janus” so as to protect his reputation, it was likewise placed on the Index on 26 November 1869.
+The French study by Bishop Henri Maret, Dean of the Theology Faculty at the Sorbonne, escaped this same fate only because the French bishops locked arms and resisted the curial attempts to impose a censorship on any scholarly studies that did not come out in favor of papal infallibility (Hasler:60).

 The Council Debates Begin